Support, Enrich, and Extend the Curriculum of HIES

-You can search the collections in Curtis Library by going to its online catalog.
+You can search the collections in the Hardwick Family Media Center by going to its online catalog.
 Often, advanced searches defined by keywords work best.
 When you see a book you want in the list, click the checkbox next to it and then go to the "My Book Bag" option, which will appear in the left banner.
 You can then print the list of just the books you've selected.

 Serving the Primary School